 Snowboarding Tips

-Here are some Snowboarding Tips (Just the Tip and no other BS Marketing) that could be helpful.
+Here are some Snowboarding Tips that could be helpful.

 Helmets

-Just fucking wear em!
+Just fucking wear them!
 It’s so important to do so.
-This is not a slow speed impact free sport so a helmet can mean the difference between having brain dammage or just a head ache.
-Also It’s really important with most helmets to get a new helmet after you have a moderate to hard fall onto it.
-Most helmets are not designed to handle impact in the same place a second time so make sure you change out your helmet after a fall.
+This is not a slow-speed, impact-free sport, so a helmet can mean the difference between having brain damage and just a headache.
+Also, it’s really important with most helmets to replace it after a moderate to hard fall.
+Most helmets are not designed to handle impact in the same place a second time, so make sure you change out your helmet after a fall.

-There is nothing worse than sitting down on the snow to put your bindings on.
-You have to sit your but down in the cold snow, it’s a pain in the ass (literally) to get up and you find that weird muscles get sore in your arms from getting up and down all day.
-So most snowboarders said fuck this a long time ago and now do it standing up.
+There is nothing worse than sitting down in the snow to put your bindings on.
+You have to sit your butt down in the cold snow; it’s a pain in the ass (literally) to get up, and you find that weird muscles in your arms get sore from getting up and down all day.
+Your arms get sore in weird places, too.
+Every snowboarder should do this, and they should only sit down if it’s super icy.

 Don’t Crank Down Your Snowboard Boots and Snowboard Bindings